ehotinger/blog/content/blog/papers-and-books.md

 ---
-title: "Exploring the Latest Papers, Books, and Blogs for Software Developers"
+title: "The Latest Papers, Books, and Blogs That I Have Read"
 date: 2024-05-26T10:24:56-08:00
 draft: false
 author: "Eric Hotinger"

-description: "A list of some of the latest must-read papers, books, and blog posts for software developers."
+description: "A collection of papers, books, and blog posts I've read recently."

 tags:
 - books